Silence over names is ‘protecting killers’ in Olivia Pratt-Korbel case

 “We need your information.
 Provide that information to us and we’ll do the rest.”

-It follows pleas issued by members of Olivia’s family, who previously said that speaking up “is not about being a ‘snitch’ or a ‘grass’, it is about finding out who took our baby away from us”.
+Pleas were issued by members of Olivia’s family, who previously said that speaking up “is not about being a ‘snitch’ or a ‘grass’; it is about finding out who took our baby away from us”.

-Police have also renewed their appeal for information and want to speak to anyone who saw a black Audi Q3 car, in the Kingsheath Avenue area of Dovecot, in the days before her shooting.
+Police have also renewed their appeal for information and want to speak to anyone who saw a black Audi Q3 car in the Kingsheath Avenue area of Dovecot in the days before the shooting.

-The car, which has been seized by officers, was believed to be the same vehicle used to take the intended target, drug dealer and burglar Joseph Nee, 35, to hospital after he too was shot in the incident.
+The car, which has been seized by officers, is believed to be the same vehicle used to take the intended target, drug dealer and burglar Joseph Nee, 35, to hospital after he too was shot in the incident.

 Register for free to continue reading